tensorflow/minigo/RESULTS.md

 We put the models on KGS and CGOS as 'somebot' starting around version 160.
 The harness running these models is very primitive: they are single-threaded python, running nodes through the accelerator with a batch-size of ONE... very bad.
-The CGOS harness only manages to run around 300-500 searches per move.
+The CGOS harness only manages to run around 300-500 searches per move (5s/move).

 However, with that said, we were able to watch it improve and reach a level where it would consistently lose to the top bots (Zen, AQ, Leela 0.11), and consistently beat the basic bots, GnuGo, michi, the Aya placeholder bots, etc.
+We found CGOS not particularly useful because of this large gap.
+Additionally, the large population of LeelaZero variants all had similar playstyles, further distorting the rating system.

 Sometime between v180 and v230, our CGOS results seemed to level off.
 The ladder weakness meant our performance on CGOS was split: either our opponents